-- Some third-party application: If you use a third-party application for messaging, maybe it is the one solely responsible for the error.
+- Some third-party applications: If you use a third-party application for messaging, maybe it is the one solely responsible for the error.
 However, this situation is not very likely.
 You can check if or not this is the case, by switching to the default messaging app or changing the third-party messaging app.
-Also, updating the third party messaging app you’re using can work.
+Also, updating the third-party messaging app you’re using can work.

 How to fix the error – “Unfortunately, IMS Service has stopped”

-We have already looked at some of the probable causes of this error.
+We have already looked at some of the probable causes of LG IMS Keeps Stopping.
 Every cause of error requires a different tactic to handle it.
 If you want to stop the following error: “Unfortunately, IMS Service has stopped”, here are some of the steps that you can follow.